Jane Tsai and Sally Yang

 I. Applicable Scope —Cultural and Arts Procurement, Subsidy, or Call for Submission

-1. Unless otherwise specified in other regulations, in the event that any authorities or juridical persons in charge of cultural art procurement, subsidy, or call for submission, its relevant copyright protection of cultural and art workers or businesses, protection of the are within the scope of this R (Article 2)
+1. Unless otherwise specified in other regulations, in the event that any authorities or juridical persons in charge of cultural art procurement, subsidy, or call for submission, its relevant copyright protection of cultural and art workers or businesses, protection of the are within the scope of this Regulation.
+(Article 2)

 2. If an authority or a juridical person in charge of public cultural and art matters via means other than procurement, subsidy, or call for submission, the relevant copyright protection of cultural and art workers or businesses may be handled by referring to this Regulation and via means of obtaining minimum rights or licensing agreement as a principle.
 (Article 25)